Skip to main content

 Adding nodes

 Use addNode(name, node) to register steps.
-Three node types are available:
+Four node types are available:

 HTTP requests